HOME OCCUPATION PERMIT

 A Home Occupation Permit is required in addition to a Business License any time the proposed use is not normally permitted in a residential zone but meets all conditions in section 21.23.070 of the Municipal Code (as noted above).

-If you have determined or been advised that you need a Home Occupation Permit, you may download and fill out the Home Occupation Application [pdf:76k/1pp] and return it, along with the Home Occupation License Fee of $25 to the Planning Division at 1000 Spring Street.
+If you have determined or been advised that you need a Home Occupation Permit, you may download and fill out the Home Occupation Application [pdf:76k/1pp] and return it, along with your business license application, to the Administrative Services Department at 821 Pine Street, Suite A. Once approved, the $25 home occupation fee will be invoiced to you along with your business license.